marcinolek/react-native-share-extension-BACKUP/README.md

-# React Native Share Extension
+# React Native Share Extension - OLD, rm fork

 This is a helper module which brings react native as an engine to drive share extension for your app.